authentication

 Example encryption

 Encrypting a file can be performed by providing a key, a source and a target file.
-For our examples, we'll use the following plain text file, plain.txt
+For our examples, we'll use the following plain text file, plain.txt.

 plain.txt

-The following command line will encrypt the contents of plain.txt
+The following command line will encrypt the contents of plain.txt to cipher.txt using the key MySuperSecretKey.

 Encryption result